 Moreover, we find it useful to introduce a continuous-time generalization $(\overline{X}_{\tau})$ of the above process.
 Specifically, for every $\tau \in [0,1]$, construct $\overline{X}_{\tau}$ such that

 where $X_0$ and $Z$ are independently generated.
-Clearly, with this construction we have
+Clearly, this construction obeys

-In the sequel, we will often refer to $\tau$ as the time variable too as long as it is clear from the context, and will develop and describe our algorithm mainly based on this continuous-time forward process~\eqref{defn:X-tau-process}.
+In the sequel, we shall often refer to $\tau$ as the time variable too, as long as it is clear from the context.
+We will develop and describe our algorithm largely based on this continuous-time forward process~\eqref{defn:X-tau-process}.

 \paragraph{The score function and Tweedie's formula.} As mentioned previously, a key object that plays a pivotal role in the sampling procedure is the (Stein) score function, defined as the gradient of the log marginal density of the forward process.
 To be precise, the score function associated with $(\overline{X}_{\tau})$ is defined and denoted by